RUL 05.67.400 – Department of Communication Reappointment, Promotion and Tenure Standards and Procedures

 7.5.3 Faculty members on leave may participate in the process only if they formally indicate in writing that they will do so fully, which means they shall participate in all relevant meetings and review all relevant documents as they would have had they not been on leave.

 7.5.5 A faculty member will be designated by the faculty present to write a statement describing the discussion at the meeting.
 All major perspectives voiced by the faculty present and voting will be represented in this description.
 Upon timely completion of this statement, the participating faculty will approve and/or amend the statement and forward it to the department head who will follow university procedure for sharing it with the applicant.
-Because of the importance of all personnel decisions, the department requires that all missing votes be explicitly described in the committee report.
+Because of the importance of all personnel decisions, the department requires that all missing votes be explicitly described in the DVF letter.